-Information outlined in the Wilcox Student Handbook may be subject to change during the COVID-19 pandemic as new District, CDC and/or local health department guidance becomes available.
+Information outlined in the Wilcox Student Handbook may be subject to change

 Absence Reporting

 Contact the school office before 8:30am at 330.486.2030 on any day your child will be tardy or absent.
 A voicemail system is in place 24 hours each day by calling the Attendance Secretary's line at 330.486.2034.
 Messages must include the student's name, teacher's name, date of absence or tardy, and the reason for the absence.
 If no parental call is received the day of the absence, a phone call will be made to the student's primary contact person's phone number by the Blackboard Connect Rapid Notification Service.